syncfusion/xamarin.android-docs/xamarin-android/SfNumericTextBox/Number-Formatting.md

 ---
 layout: post
-title: Number Formatting in Syncfusion NumericTextBox control for Xamarin.Android
+title: Number Formatting in Syncfusion NumericTextBox for Xamarin.Android
-description: Learn how to add format String, enable parser mode and percent display mode for NumericTextBox control.
+description: Learn how to format string, enable parser mode and percent display mode for syncfusion NumericTextBox control.
 platform: Xamarin.Android
 control: NumericTextBox
 documentation: ug
 ---

-# Number Formatting
+# Number formatting and group separator

 The Values of the SfNumericTextBox can be configured to display different formats like currency format, percent format etc.